 In recent years, regularly held faculty-wide research training courses have been developed.
 These often include courses in scientific theory, methodology, ethics and statistics.

-Pooled courses are more commonIt is becoming increasingly common for more institutions of higher education to organize joint courses in certain subjects.
-It is also possible to attend courses being given by other departments or institutions, but the supervisor should always be consulted to check that the course will be approved as part of the student's programme of training.
+Pooled courses are more commonIt is becoming increasingly common for more institutions of higher education to organise joint courses in certain subjects.
+It is also possible to attend courses being given by other departments or highed education institutions, but the supervisor should always be consulted to check that the course will be approved as part of the student's programme of training.

 All these courses end with some form of examination with a grade of pass or fail.

-Basic courses should be examined during your first semesters of study and it often a good idea to have completed most of the coursework before you are half-way through the programme.
+You should take your basic courses examinations during your first semesters of study and it's often a good idea to have completed most of the coursework before you are half-way through the programme.